Wear OS vs. Other Operating Systems: Which is Best for Your Smart Watch?

 Weather Resistance and Material Quality

-Premium smart watches are built to last.
-Most offer water resistance for swimming and showering.
+Good smart watches are built to last.
+Most are water-resistant, able to handle rain or swimming.
 Some are rated for depths up to 50 meters.
 This makes them suitable for most water activities.
+Many can withstand dust, shocks, and extreme temperatures.

 Navigation and GPS Functionalities